SiarkowyMods/sDKP/USAGE.md

   * `RD` — ranged dps
   * `T` — tank
 * `/sdkp stat spent` — Displays spent DKP ranking.
-* `/sdkp stat top <count> [tot] [<class>]` — Displays netto or total DKP ranking for all players or only of specified class.
+* `/sdkp stat top [<count>] [<filter>]` — Displays netto DKP ranking for selected players or all guild mains if not specified.
 * `/sdkp stat zone` — Displays zone breakdown.

 ### Options `/sdkp option ...`

-Some settings of sDKP can be adjusted with option management commands.
+A few settings of sDKP can be adjusted with option management commands.

 * `/sdkp option dkpformat <format>` — Sets DKP format for officer notes.
   This decides what goes between curly braces in officer notes.
 By default,